enkore/j4-dmenu-desktop/BUILDING.md

 | spdlog     | `-DWITH_GIT_SPDLOG=OFF` |
 | fmt        | `-DWITH_GIT_FMT=OFF`    |

+If you want to disable dependency fetching altogether, you can use `-DNO_DOWNLOAD=ON`.
+This is more future-proof, because it prevents the download of potential new dependencies added to j4-dmenu-desktop.

 Unit tests can be disabled using the `-DWITH_TESTS=OFF` flag.

 ## Building with Meson